OptecInc/fw-development/README.md

 ## IFW / IFW2

 The IFW and IFW2 use a serial protocol.
-This is included in the manual.
+This is included in the [IFW-Serial.md](IFW-Serial.md) file.
 There is also a Python class available here (<https://github.com/OptecInc/fw-python>) for reference.

-Note that on linux you often need to give permission to access COM Ports.
+Note that on linux you often need to give permission to access Serial Ports.
 This is often achieved using the dialout group.

 ## HSFW